The Pearl of Great Price

 Those of us gifted with many words easily said need the holy spirit to continually cut back on our unnecessary, untimely, ineffective and, yes, useless flood of words.
 How often when faced with opposition, our words multiply while our hearts become so contaminated with agitation, fear, and anger, we cannot hear.
 We miss the mark of listening for understanding when we hasten with perverse, distorted, even vicious words from our mouths, crushing the spirit of those we are to elevate and educate.

 And how sad when this happens with little ones we are raising.
-Children truly do not know to do right and often have not the spiritual or physical development to follow through.
-There are some types of parental tongues that crush many a child’s spirit while attempting to correct and teach.
-It’s the self-will that needs to be crushed by loving godly discipline, not that precious spirit within that God created and nurtures in little ones, our little ones and Father God’s little ones.
+Children truly do not know how to do right and often do not have the spiritual or physical development to follow through.
+Some parental tongues crush many a child’s spirit while attempting to correct and teach.
+It’s the self-will that needs to be crushed by loving godly discipline, not that precious spirit within that God created and nurtures in little ones, our little ones, and Father God’s little ones.

 With the tongue we praise our Lord and Father, and with it we curse human beings, who have been made in God’s likeness.
 Out of the same mouth come praise and cursing.
 My brothers and sisters, this should not be.”
 James 3:6-10 NIV